December 16, 2023 - Mountain View High School Varsity Football Season

 5. 4 plays Kneeldown

 Second Half Summary.
 Mountain View fumbled on their first play after kickoff, but Monta Vista was unable to score and had to settle for a field goal.
 This still put them ahead 16-14.
-At this point, many probably thought that the stars were now properly aligned and that Monta Vista had the game.
-But Mountain View came back with the only long, sustained drive by either side of the game.
+At this point, many probably thought that the stars were now properly aligned and that Monta Vista would now go on and take control of the game.
+But Mountain View responded with the only long, sustained drive of the game by either side.
 The scoring play was a beautifully executed middle screen to Jeff Melenudo who took it 38 yards to the house.
-Monta Vista coach Buck Shore said "That middle screen, I think perhaps that was a big turning point."
-Learning from the St. Francis game, we completely surprised Monta Vista with a fake extra point two point conversion.
+Vista coach Buck Shore said "That middle screen, I think perhaps that was a big turning point."
+Then, learning from the St. Francis game, we completely surprised Monta Vista with a fake extra point two point conversion.
 Monta Vista fumbled again on their first play but Mountain View was unable to take advantage.
 Monta Vista finally got a good drive going, but once again fumbled.
 This time Scott Hamilton picked up the ball and ran it back 56 yards for a touchdown.
 Monta Vista, now down by two scores, started running trick plays like double-reverses, and drove 89 yards but finally turned the ball over on downs.
 Their last drive -- all passes since they no longer had enough time to run the ball -- fizzled out with an interception.

 Total Game Summary: All Monta Vista's scoring was off turnovers and the long kickoff return/penalty.
 The bend but not break Mountain View defense prevented them from ever scoring on a long drive.

 Monta Vista's six meaningful turnovers cost them three touchdowns.
 Furthermore, at least four turnovers meant lost Drives.
 In other words, although Monta Vista technically had 11 total drives in the game, they really only had seven.
-That cost them.
+That was huge.

 Mountain View had their share of turnovers and mistakes as well.
 Two fumbles and the long kickoff return/penalty resulted in two Monta Vista touchdowns and a field goal.
 But only two lost drives.
 Mountain View also had 11 total drives but nine opportunity drives.
 Two more drives than Monta Vista.